utdata/icj-class/final/final.md

 The the index should have:

 - A short description of the band.
-You can get this from Wikipedia or other public sources, but please source it properly.
+You can get this from Wikipedia or other public sources, but please source it properly (i.e. give credit and link back).
 - A list of the original members with links to their detail pages.
-Again, use a Nunjucks loop using the data provided.
-Use the Bootstrap [Cards](https://getbootstrap.com/docs/4.1/components/card/) object with their image, name and url.
+Use a Nunjucks loop using the data provided to write efficient code.
+One option might be to use the Bootstrap [Cards](https://getbootstrap.com/docs/4.1/components/card/) object with their image, name and url.
-- A listing of all their studio albums build from the the data/images provided.
+- A listing of all of Queen's studio albums built from the the data/images provided.
 One option might be to use the Bootstrap [Media List](https://getbootstrap.com/docs/4.1/layout/media-object/#media-list) object to display the album cover, title and year of release, but you can come up with your own solution as long as you use the images and data in a Nunjucks "for" loop, similar to the lesson we used in class.

 ### Detail pages